Collections

 The public repo includes ingestion tooling for websites, PDFs, and video archives.
 Point it at a source, run the pipeline, and you get a collection the runtime can load.
 The same tools used to build the preparedness example are available for your own data.

 The workflow is straightforward: choose a source, ingest it, package it, and run the same search interface against it.
-If you can picture your own library in that flow, that is the point.
-Learn how to do that here.
+That same workflow is what lets the preparedness example become a library you can reuse, extend, or replace with your own sources.